MaartenAfschrift/OpenSim_SourceAD/README.md

     versions.
 4. Build the libraries. **For our applications, we only need to build osimCommon and osimSimulation, building all libraries will fail.**
    Right-click on osimCommon in the folder Libraries and select **Build**.
 Process in the same way for osimSimulation.
-5. Copy Simbody DLLs, Right-click on osimCommon in the folder Libraries and select **Build**.
+5. Copy Simbody DLLs.
+Right-click on Copy Simbody DLLs and select **Build**.

 Build external functions
 ------------------------